twalcari/pylti1.3-fastapi-example/README.rst

-Example of usage PyLTI1p3 library within Flask framework
+Example of usage PyLTI1p3 library within FastAPI framework
 ==========================================================

 `PyLTI1p3`_ is a Python implementation of LTI 1.3 Advantage Tool.